englekk/handbook-docs/Features/Features.md

 	<tr>
 		<td>
 			@(WebView)
-			<p>Display a web browser in your app, or create parts of your app using HTML5.</p>
+			<p>Display a browser in your app, or create certain parts of your app using HTML5.</p>
 		</td>
 		<td class="feature__experimental">Experimental</td>
 		<td class="feature__experimental">Experimental</td>